apache/camel-website/content/blog/2021/12/camel314-whatsnew/index.md

 This blog post first details the noteworthy changes since the last 3.11 LTS release from 6 months ago.

-## So what's in this release (6 months for work)
+## So what's in this release (6 months of work)

 This release introduces a set of new features and noticeable improvements that we will cover in this blog post.

 ### Documentation

-We have polished, cleaned up, and updated most of the documentation in 2nd half this year.
+We have polished, cleaned up, and updated most of the documentation in the 2nd half this year.
-We will continue this work in 1st half next year to complete this work.
+We will continue this work in the 1st half next year to complete this work.

 ### Core

-Configuring data formats, and thread pools are now reflection free (Native compilation friendly).
+Configuring data formats and thread pools are now reflection free (native compilation friendly).

 We identified a few places to improve performance by reducing object allocations in the Camel event notification system.

-Logging with logMask=true to hide sensitive information now masks all known secured keywords gather from all the Camel components.
+Logging with `logMask=true` to hide sensitive information now masks all known secured keywords gathered from all the Camel components.

 Added a new `LambdaEndpointRouteBuilder` that uses the type-safe Endpoint DSL.